JamesOMcKee/sudoku/README.md

 # SudokuSolver
-Solves Sudoku.
+Solves Sudoku (it will).
 Written in Golang